aptech/docs/docs/CR-fonts.rst

         "Microb", "bold and boxy."
         "Complex", "standard font with serif."

 Remarks
 -------

 The first font specified will be used for the axes numbers.

-If str is a null string, or fonts is not called, Simplex is loaded by default.
+If *str* is a null string, or :func:`fonts` is not called, Simplex is loaded by default.

-For more information on how to select fonts within a text string, see **Publication Quality Graphics**, Chapter 1.
+For more information on how to select fonts within a text string, see `Publication Quality Graphics`, Chapter 1.